 Back row left to right:

-Chief Purser Herbert McElroy, 2nd Officer Charles Lightoller
+Chief Purser Hugh McElroy, 2nd Officer Charles Lightoller

 3rd Officer Herbert Pitman, 4th Officer Joseph Boxhall